Blair and Cooperton, Oklahoma tornadoes; getting caught by a tornado: April 13, 2012

 As a result I didn't venture past a railroad crossing, beyond which the road became even worse.
 A observer had already become stuck just beyond the crossing.

-I began to correspond with Doug Kiesling to get the word out via social media that there was a storm observer in distress (with a 2WD pickup, I was in no position to help!), but right then a 4WD vehicle arrived to help pull them out.
+I began to correspond with Doug Kiesling to get the word out via social media that there was a storm photographer in distress (with a 2WD pickup, I was in no position to help!), but right then a 4WD vehicle arrived to help pull them out.